ElanMedoff/personal-site/_posts/third-party-narration-never-works.md

 <div data-daisy="alert-info">

-**Note**: this blog is part of a running series of the lessons I've learned from reading a thousand comics.
-If you're interested in the other posts, check it out [here](https://elanmed.dev/blog/lessons-from-reading-a-thousand-comics)!
+Note: this blog is part of a running series of the lessons I've learned from reading a thousand comics.
+If you're interested in the other posts, check them out [here](https://elanmed.dev/blog/lessons-from-reading-a-thousand-comics)!

 </div>